top of page

 4. Circulate the Cleaner

-Turn on the pump and let the vinegar run through the unit for 45 minutes.
+Turn on the pump and let the product run through the unit for 45 minutes.
 This breaks down mineral scale.

 5. Flush with Fresh Water

-Once done, remove the vinegar.
-Open the cold water valve briefly to flush clean water through the system and rinse it out.
+Once done, remove the cleaning solution.
+Open the cold water valve, leaving the hot service valves open to flush clean water through the system and rinse it out.
+Allow water to flow through the unit in through the cold side, and out through the hot service port, into a nearby drain.

 6. Clean the Inlet Filter

-Unscrew and rinse the cold-water filter screen to remove any leftover debris.
+Unscrew and rinse the cold-water inlet filter screen to remove any leftover debris.
+For A models with recirculation, remove and clean the recirculation inlet filter as well.

 7. Restore Water, Gas, and Power